 The figure below illustrates the solver execution centralization via PIFOP Opt-server in an university campus.

 The figure in the top of this page provides an overview of the system in which Opt-servers are integrated.
-Terminal commands entered by users of the PIFOP IDE are sent to the pifop.com central server, which in turn sends the commands to Opt-Servers.
-Opt-Servers executes the commands and send the output back to pifop.com, which forwards this output to the IDE users.
+Terminal commands entered by users of the PIFOP IDE are sent to the pifop.com central server, which in turn sends the commands to the selected Opt-servers.
+Opt-servers executes the commands and send the output back to pifop.com, which forwards this output to the IDE users.

 Each command line sent to Opt-Servers is executed within a sandbox of its own.
 The sandbox isolates the process running the command from the rest of the system, restricting what the proccess can do: what files it can read, where can it write to, how much memory it can consume, etc.

 Suppose that you have a project at PIFOP with the following three files:

 > ampl commands.run

 What happens at My server when it receives that command?